redfin/react-server/packages/react-server/docs/why-react-server.md

-In `react-server`, components on the server side load data via HTTP calls to the backend services of their choice, and `react-server` packages all those results into a **client-side data cache** that is sent down to the browser along with the HTML markup.
-The client-side data cache ensures that when the code runs again in the browser, it will have access to exactly the same data that the server side code did, and the client will therefore generate exactly the same DOM as the server did.
+In `react-server`, components on the server side load data via HTTP calls to the backend services of their choice, and `react-server` packages all those results into a **data bundle** that is sent down to the browser along with the HTML markup.
+The client-side bundle ensures that when the code runs again in the browser, it will have access to exactly the same data that the server side code did, and the client will therefore generate exactly the same DOM as the server did.

-But a client-side data cache doesn't just help with correctness when reconnecting client-side code to server-side markup; there's also a huge performance benefit.
-The client-side data cache makes sure that data calls on the client return instantly, as they don't require an expensive network call to download data.
+But data bundle transfer doesn't just help with correctness when reconnecting client-side code to server-side markup; there's also a huge performance benefit.
+The data bundle transfer makes sure that data calls on the client return instantly, as they don't require an expensive network call to download data.
 From a developers perspective, this happens transparently and by default.

 ## Stream pre-rendered HTML

-Once we have parallel backend services and a client-side data cache, we're well on our way to developing a web experience that has good perceived performance.
+Once we have parallel backend services and data bundle transfer, we're well on our way to developing a web experience that has good perceived performance.